apache/datafusion/datafusion/wasmtest/README.md

 Library crate to verify that various DataFusion crates compile successfully to the `wasm32-unknown-unknown` target with wasm-pack.

+Some of DataFusion's downstream projects compile to WASM to run in the browser.
+Doing so requires special care that certain library dependencies are not included in DataFusion.

 ## Setup

 First, [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)